Negative Pre-activations Differentiate Syntax: A motivating characterization of Wasserstein neurons

 \subsection{Evaluation protocols}

 We evaluate syntactic behavior using two complementary benchmark suites, BLiMP \citep{warstadt2020blimp} and TSE \citep{marvin2018targeted}.
-BLiMP (the Benchmark of Linguistic Minimal Pairs) consists of 67 sub-datasets with 1,000 minimally different pairs, where one sentence is grammatical and the other is ungrammatical.
-This benchmarks covers 13 broad categories spanning syntax, morphology, and semantics, such as subject-verb agreement, determiner-noun agreement, and ellipsis.
-Accuracy is the fraction of pairs on which the model assigns higher probability to the grammatical sentence than to the ungrammatical one.
-We compute sentence probability as the sum of token log-probabilities and report both overall and per-phenomenon accuracy.
+BLiMP (the Benchmark of Linguistic Minimal Pairs) consists of 67 sub-datasets with 1,000 minimally different pairs of a grammatical and ungrammatical sentence.
+This benchmark covers 13 broad categories spanning syntax, morphology, and semantics, such as subject-verb agreement, determiner-noun agreement, and ellipsis.
+TSE (Targeted Syntactic Evaluation) is a fine-grained challenge set of roughly 350K minimally different sentence pairs focusing on three families of structure-sensitive dependencies: subject-verb number agreement, reflexive anaphora, and negative polarity item licensing.
+TSE stress-tests specific hierarchical dependencies and complements BLiMP’s broader coverage.
+For both benchmarks, accuracy is the fraction of pairs for which the model assigns higher total log-probability to the grammatical sentence.

-TSE (Targeted Syntactical Evaluation) is a fine-grained challenge set focusing on three families of structure-sensitive dependencies: subject-verb number agreement, reflexive anaphora, and negative polarity item licensing.
-It is comprised of roughly 350K minimally different paired sentences.
-As with BLiMP, accuracy is the proportion of pairs for which the grammatical variant receives higher probability under the model.
-We use TSE to stress-test specific dependencies and their sensitivity to hierarchical structure and distance, complementing BLiMP’s broad-coverage of grammatical knowledge.